 Inpatient Residential Facilities

-Most of the time, when you hear that someone is “going to rehab”, this usually refers to short-term residential treatment.
+Most of the time, when you hear that someone is “going to rehab,” this usually refers to short-term residential treatment.
 Short-term residential treatment centers focus on intensive treatment in a shorter, more realistic amount of time for busy Americans suffering from addiction.
 Although most short-term residential treatment plans span an average of 30 days, patients usually have the freedom to adjust the length of their stay as needed for their individual recoveries.
-In addition, these facilities generally oversee medical detox followed by a continuum of services aimed at helping addicts recover for the long-term.
+Also, these facilities generally oversee medical detox followed by a continuum of services aimed at helping addicts recover for the long-term.

-These rehab facilities only treat patients during medical detox, treating the process as the end goal of recovery.
-This is method of single-step rehab is severely flawed because, as NIDA has stated, detox should only be treated as the first step in the process of addiction treatment.
+These rehab facilities only treat patients during medical detox, managing the process as the end goal of recovery.
+This method of single-step rehab is severely flawed because, as NIDA has stated, detox should only be treated as the first step in the process of addiction treatment.
 If it’s not, then addicts trying to get sober are much more likely to relapse when they don’t receive the necessary continuum of post-detox care.
 All in all, stand-alone detox centers are only truly useful in addiction recovery when used in conjunction with other programs and services for a more rounded treatment plan.

 Therapy and Counseling

 Many addicts choose, either after detox or after some level of inpatient or outpatient treatment, to continue to receive counseling or therapeutic services after, which can still be considered a type of rehab.
-Because of the wide variation of these programs, there’s no way to judge them on any sort of merits.
+Because of the wide variation of these programs, there’s no way to judge them on any merits.
 If an addict responds well to one-on-one psychiatric treatment or family therapy, they will likely succeed, but if an addict isn’t invested, there is little support for them outside of group meetings or therapy sessions.

 Outpatient Treatment Programs